Enjoy this deliciously sweet snow peas recipe. It's crunchy and full of flavors. A quick and easy vegetable soup for dinner.

 - You can make this snow pea recipe as a meal prep.

-- Keep in in a well closing container and keep it in your fridge up yo 4 days
+- Keep it in a container and keep it in your fridge for up to 4 days

-- When it's time to serve it, just warm in in a saucepan for about 5 minutes
+- When it's time to serve it, just warm it in a saucepan for about 5 minutes.

-Happy cooking and enjoy your snow peas recipe, tell me how you think about snow peas, do you eat them regularly? comment below.
+Happy cooking, and enjoy your snow peas recipe, tell me what you think about this recipe.
+Do you eat snow peas regularly? comment below.

-Thank you for pinning and sharing this snow peas recipe.
+Thank you for pinning and sharing this recipe.

 Much love, Githu